Chapter 5.4 Window Management¶

 Using the mouse¶

-In the top-right corner of a windows a few commands allow you basic controls of the window.
+In the top-right corner of a window three buttons allow you basic controls of the window.
 Starting from left to right

-- Maximize reshapes the window to fix the entire screen.
+- Maximize resizes the window to fill the entire screen.

 The window can be moved by by clicking on the title-bar and dragging the mouse or from the menu on the titlebar select.
 Windows can be minimized by middle clicking on the titlebar with the mouse.
 You can resize the window by grabbing the border (sides or corners which should be highlighted in blue) and dragging or from the menu on the titlebar select .

-Right clicking on the title bar or left clicking on the icon in the top-left of the window brings the window management menu.
+Right clicking on the title bar, pressing Alt+Space, or left clicking on the icon in the top-left corner of the window brings the window management menu.
 Here you can:

-- Using , send the window to a virtual desktop of your choice or All Desktop
+- Using , send the window to a virtual desktop of your choice or All Desktops

 - Using option allows you to set whether this windows the layer to , , or

-- If you want to move something to always show to bottom or you can move it back to normal.
+- If you want to move something Always on bottom or Always on top you can move it back to .

 - The earlier mentioned , , and options are also available here.